Car Insurance and Vehicle Registration: Requirements by State

 Key Pinch Points

-• Most states require active insurance proof to register your vehicle
+• All 50 states require insurance or a financial alternative to register your vehicle

 Compare Car Insurance Rates in Ohio